Black Codes (United States): Southern states

-"Black Codes" in the antebellum South strongly regulated the activities and behavior of blacks, especially free Blacks, who were not considered citizens.
+"Black Codes" in the antebellum South strongly regulated the activities and behavior of blacks, especially free blacks, who were not considered citizens.
 Chattel slaves basically lived under the complete control of their owners, so there was little need for extensive legislation.
 "All Southern states imposed at least minimal limits on slave punishment, for example, by making murder or life-threatening injury of slaves a crime, and a few states allowed slaves a limited right of self-defense."
-As slaves could not use the courts or sheriff, or give testimony against a white man, in practice these meant little.
+As slaves could not use the courts or sheriff, or give testimony against a white man, in practice, these meant little.

 North Carolina restricted slaves from leaving their plantation; if a male slave wished to court a female slave on another property, he needed a pass in order to pursue this relationship.
-Without one he risked severe punishment at the hands of the patrollers.
+Without one, he risked severe punishment at the hands of the patrollers.

 Free blacks presented a challenge to the boundaries of white-dominated society.
 In many Southern states, particularly after Nat Turner's insurrection of 1831, they were denied the rights of citizens to assemble in groups, bear arms, learn to read and write, exercise free speech, or testify against white people in Court.
-After 1810, states made manumissions of slaves more difficult to obtain, in some states requiring an act of the legislature for each case of manumission.
+After 1810, states made manumissions of slaves more difficult to obtain; in some states, an act of the legislature was required for each case of manumission.
 This sharply reduced the incidence of planters freeing slaves.

-All the slave states passed anti-miscegenation laws, banning the marriage of white and black people.
+In addition, all of the slave states passed anti-miscegenation laws, banning the marriage of white and black people.

 Between 1687 and 1865, Virginia enacted more than 130 slave statutes, among which were seven major slave codes, with some containing more than fifty provisions.